 Step 3: Select a group or individual user

-A window will appear with the option to select a group, or an individual member of the community.
+A window will appear with the option to select a group or an individual member of the workplace.

 You can scroll through the list of groups and select one.
-You can also use the search field to filter the groups that appear in the list.
+You can also use the search field to filter what groups appear on the list.

 Select the Users tab and use the search field to find and select the members you want to apply the rule to.